 Selecting a Program: Overview of the Alternate Route

-The Alternate Route is for teachers with a non-teacher education bachelor degree from an accredited college/university.
-Currently there are four methods to obtaining certification through the Alternate Route.
-The Alternate Route Teacher programs are listed below:
+Completing an Alternate Route program is a required step for an individual who holds a bachelor's degree (non-education) and would like to transition into teaching but lacks the certification or license.
+Currently there are three methods to obtaining certification through the Alternate Route.
+The Alternate Route Teacher programs are listed above.

 These are the steps you need to take for alternate route certification: